There are numerous factors to consider when purchasing an RV. One of the factors to keep in mind is choosing the right RV siding types.

 Despite its flaws, most experts believe that fiberglass siding is superior.
 When choosing fiberglass as the finest RV exterior siding option, they consider hail resistance, resale value, and other criteria.

-There are people who argue that aluminum siding is the greatest since it gets higher gas mileage, is easy to run electrical, and is easy to repair.
+Some people argue that aluminum siding is the greatest since it gets higher gas mileage, is easy to run electrical, and is easy to repair.
 We generally agree with those who prefer aluminum to fiberglass.

 Fiberglass has a more modern appearance, and it retains its market value, which makes for an interesting debate.
 Get additional information and perspectives on both types of external sidings before making a decision.